MicrosoftDocs/nav-content/dynamics-nav-app/service-how-to-change-the-annual-amount-on-service-contracts-or-contract-quotes.md

 ---
-    title: How to Change the Annual Amount on Service Contracts or Contract Quotes
+    title: How to Change the Annual Amount on Service Contracts or Contract Quotes | Microsoft Docs
     description: You can change the amount that will be invoiced annually on service contracts or service contract quotes.
     author: bholtorf

-    ms.prod: "dynamics-nav-2017"
+    ms.service: dynamics365-financials
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na